 In August 1843, Collins paid $15,000 (a sum he had raised from others) to purchase a 300-acre farm with buildings in the hamlet of Mottville, outside Skaneateles, for the new project.
 The property included a stone house, a barn, a mill, and other buildings.
 On October 14, the Community was formally launched with a convention held in the property’s barn.
 Speakers included Collins and the atheist firebrand Ernestine L. Rose.
-Attendees included Hezekiah Joslyn, his wife Helen, and their teenaged daughter, the future woman suffrage activist Matilda Joslyn Gage.
+Attendees included Hezekiah Joslyn, his wife Helen, and their teenaged daughter Matilda, who would later gain fame as woman suffrage activist Matilda Joslyn Gage.
 Young Matilda was particularly excited at the prospect of living in this bold new Community.

 A Skaneateles newspaper unfriendly toward the Community editorialized in April, 1846, that “the bonds of infidelity are not suited to hold men together in social harmony.”